EfncoPlugins/genesis-footer-builder/readme.txt

 Example: Once, you've set the *Brand Name* option to *John Doe*, you can use [gfb-brand] shortcode as follows:

 Add the following to *Custom Footer Copyrights* textarea:
-`Copyright &copy; [gfb-brand] &middot; All Rights Reserved` The copyright message in the site footer will change to:
+`Copyright © [gfb-brand] · All Rights Reserved`
+The copyright message in the site footer will change to:
 `Copyright © John Doe · All Rights Reserved`

 == Changelog ==

+= Version 1.1.3 =

+* Fixed: Fixed the plugin code to resolve Genesis toggles conflict.
+* Fixed: Updated the nav menu filter to *gfb_menu* (previously set to genesis_do_nav) which can be used to filter the GFB footer menu arguments.

 = Version 1.1.2 =

-* Bug Fix: Fixed the bug related to updating the affiliate link setting.
+* Fixed: Fixed the bug related to updating the affiliate link setting.

 = Version 1.1.1 =

-* Bug Fix: Resolved filter output conflict (issue noticed in few Genesis child themes).
+* Fixed: Resolved filter output conflict (issue noticed in few Genesis child themes).

 = Version 1.1 =

-**New:** You can now use your own Genesis Affiliate Link in the footer credits for monetization.
+* **New:** You can now use your own Genesis Affiliate Link in the footer credits for monetization.

 * Added the Genesis Affiliate Link field to enable user to set an affiliate link for Genesis.
 * Added the shortcode *[gfb-affiliate-link]* to output Genesis Affiliate Link as set up in the plugin options.